 A verbal warning shall not be used unless the unit member has first been made aware of the performance standard.
-The unit member shall sign and date a receipt that he/she has received a verbal warning.
+The unit member shall receive a written summary of the verbal warning and may request a meeting to discuss its content.
+Verbal warnings shall not be placed in the unit member's personnel file unless a written reprimand is later issued.
 Exceptions to a verbal warning may be made when safety and legal compliance issues are involved.